golemfactory/yagna/core/payment-driver/erc20/Readme.md

 * tmp_onchain_txs - hashes of all transactions that are sent to the chain (important for checking transaction status when gas is increased)
 * final_tx - onchain transaction hash only when transaction is CONFIRMED or ERRORONCHAIN. tmp_onchain_txs are removed to reduce clutter.
 * starting_gas_price - gas in Gwei
-* current_gas_price - starts with null then it has assigned higher level of gas until transaction is processed
+* current_gas_price - starts with null then it has assigned last sent transaction gas price
-* max_gas_price - limit for current_gas_price
+* max_gas_price - limit for gas price (note that current_gas_price can sometimes be greater than this limit)
 * final_gas_price - assigned after transaction is CONFIRMED or ERRORONCHAIN.
 * final_gas_used - assigned after transaction is CONFIRMED or ERRORONCHAIN. use final_gas_used * final_gas_price to have transaction cost in Gwei
 * gas_limit - assigned max gas for transaction.
 If set to low ends with error during transaction sent or error on chain depending on set value.